explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer D

 C1. _Claims of novelty_.
-While, as you mention, there is prior work on (1) generating provenance/dependency graphs, (2)
+Aas you point out, there is prior work on (1) generating provenance/dependency
-brushing and linking over such graphs, and (3) database-based queries over such graphs, we are not aware of such a feature being used to relate data sources to other data sources (as opposed to relate visualisations to other visualisations), nor are we aware of other approaches where these two kinds of linking can be understood as formally dual.
+graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs.
+For (2), we are not aware of earlier work on brushing and linking that considers specifically the problem of linked selections between different inputs/data sources (as opposed to linking selections across visualisations), nor are we aware of other approaches where these two kinds of linking can be understood as formally dual.
 We will make sure to emphasise these as novel contributions of our approach.

 C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written